planosassessoria/issue-tracker-js-sdk/README.md

-# Issue Tracker Node SDK
+# Issue Tracker JS SDK

 A simple SDK to track error in JS projects.
 Both Backend and Frontend.